nesterow/nikamail/readme.md

 Configuration
 -------------

-### Managing NikaMail
+### Managing
-There are two ways to manage server: 1.
-Using command line tool 2.
-Using JSON RPC.
+There are two ways to manage server:
+1. Using command line tool
+2. Using JSON RPC.

 #### 1. Using command line
 NikaMail command line tool is simply a Ruby IRB.
 That means you should use all commands as you would use ruby methods.